Survey Design

 2. Pick the one that matters and drop the other

-Sometimes the second concept doesn't actually need measuring — you only added it because it felt related.
+Sometimes the second concept doesn't actually need measuring.
+You only added it because it felt related.
 If you only care about pricing, ask only about pricing.
 Less is more.

 3. Use a matrix or grid question